The round-up: fill up on goodness at Brisbane’s best vegan spots

 Grassfed, South Brisbane: When acclaimed fine-dining chef Alejandro Cancino and vegan soft-serve kingpin Jonny Garrison paired up for a plant-based venture, vegans all over Brisbane salivated.
 Fish Lane’s Grassfed is a plant-based burger joint that used Alejandro’s signature vEEF patties across a range of tasty handfuls, as well as a range of Jonny’s own I Should Coco coconut-based soft-serve ice-cream for a sweet finish.

 Greenhouse Canteen, South Brisbane: Gold Coast export Greenhouse Canteen arrived in South Brisbane with some significant fanfare.
-Plant-based eaters of Brisbane flocked to the anticipated bar and eatery to sample the approachable and comforting menu, which includes the likes of buffalo cauliflower wings, jackfruit enchiladas, pandan pancakes and chilli con carne nachos.
+Plant-based eaters of Brisbane flocked to the anticipated bar and eatery to sample the approachable and comforting menu, which includes the likes of Korean-style rice cakes, jackfruit enchiladas, Moroccan chickpea crepes and eggplant moussaka.

 Mylk + Ko, New Farm: Although there are a couple of non-vegan options on the menu, Mylk + Ko is still one of the finest haunts for healthy eats has been flying the vegan-friendly flag since opening.
-The sherbet hotcakes with brownie soil and mandarin sherbet are a treat, as is the veggie delight with sweet-potato hummus, market greens and turmeric hemp dust.
+Every single one of its bowls are vegan friendly, as is the chai-licious porridge, teriyaki eggplant burger and Mylk +Ko’s Poppin’ Waffles.

-Taro’s Ramen, South Brisbane: One of the best spots to slurp up noodle soup is Taro’s Ramen in South Brisbane.
-The newest location in Taro’s burgeoning empire is also the largest, which has given the Taro’s team the ability to add a vegan option to its South Brisbane menu.
-The vegan ramen is available in classic, red and fire variations and even has some dedicated carnivores swayed.
+Taro’s Ramen, South Brisbane and Brisbane City: One of the best spots to slurp up noodle soup is Taro’s Ramen.
+The noodle master’s burgeoning empire is has expanded into the realm of vegan-friendly slurps – ramen is available in vegan-friendly classic, red and fire variations and even has some dedicated carnivores swayed.

 Loving Hut, Mount Gravatt: You can’t have a list of top vegan eats without including one of the most beloved 100-percent vegan restaurants in town.
 Loving Hut specialises in vegan cuisine, which makes narrowing our choice to one meal exceptionally difficult.
 We’re going to pick the vegan laksa with tofu puffs and vegetables, but you could also try the raw-some zucchini spaghetti, vegan lasagne and crispy chow mein.